jaguaryang/overcyte-exercise-2025/README_JACK.md

 4. Refactor the registerUser function using Effect. this doesn't need to be perfect, nor use the full Effect toolbox. just a basic understanding of what Effect provides This is the most easy one, Effect is a function programming lib like fp-ts, I just use AI to generate an initial function, and then fine-tune it.

+5. Implement App Router/React features in places that need it, such as suspense and transitions I simply added a Suspense tag to page.tsx because I found that the current loading logic was already in place, such as the Sign up button loading.

+6. Identify and fix a sensitive data leak issue
+    I didn’t use a penetration testing tool to probe each API; I just eyeballed it and noticed one spot:
+    // Identify and fix a sensitive data leak issue by Jack 12/11/2025
+    // const JWT_SECRET = new TextEncoder().encode(process.env.JWT_SECRET || 'default-secret-key');
+    if (!process.env.JWT_SECRET) {
+    throw new Error('Missing required env var JWT_SECRET');
+    }
+    const JWT_SECRET = Buffer.from(process.env.JWT_SECRET, 'base64');